 Who Can Make Carbon Monoxide Poisoning Claims?

-- You suffered harm because of this breach.
+- You suffered from carbon monoxide poisoning as a direct result of this breach.

 How Long Do I Have To Make A Carbon Monoxide Poisoning Claim?